openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 ###### Exceptional Success

 If your attack roll exceeds the target's defense by 10 or more, you may apply one bane of a power level less than or equal to the attribute you used for the attack.
 In order to apply a bane, your attack roll must equal or exceed the appropriate defense for that bane.
 If your attack targeted multiple foes, you may apply the bane to each qualifying target.

+<br><br>

+> #### Combat on a Grid
+> Many players prefer to conduct combat on a grid of squares using miniatures or tokens to represent combatants.
+In this style of play, each square on your grid represents a 5' by 5' square.
+Movement only occurs in increments of 5 feet, and you must have at least 5' of movement remaining in order to enter a new square.
+Combatants may not move diagonally across the corner of square containing a solid object that would restrict movement, such as a tree, building, or boulder.

+<br><br>

 ##### Multi-targeting